"Some good things never last...," croons Barbara Streisand.

 Enter Charo Santos-Concio, the renowned movie actress who turned network executive.

-MMK set the standards for short TV drama by transforming
+MMK set the standards for short TV drama by transformingrun-of-the-mill storylines into effective drama that could rival atwo-and-a-half-hour movie.

 Perfect timing, comic punchlines, and innovative ways of delivering jokes have made Bubble Gang a cut above the rest.